RocketCommunicationsInc/astro-components/packages/rux-toggle/README.md

 #Toggle
-The RUX toggle allows for a dialog style toggle box in the style of …

 RUX Toggle is based on the industry standard [WebComponents v1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html) and implemented with [Polymer Project 3](https://www.polymer-project.org) for backwards compatibility and document binding.

 RUX Toggle is available as a preview release and should not be used in production code.